-Begin by reviewing your candidate profile.
-Sign in to the CDR/Pearson VUE web portal using your login credentials.
-On the homepage select "My Profile" under the My Account section.
-Changes to email addresses, mailing addresses, and phone numbers need to be made in writing to CDR.
+Candidates are responsible for reviewing their Pearson VUE candidate profile.
+To do so, sign in to the CDR/Pearson VUE web portal.
+Under the My Account section, profile information can be viewed under the My Profile tab.
+Changes to email addresses, mailing addresses, and phone numbers need to be made in writing to CDR (cdrexams@eatright.org).

-For candidate identity protection, name changes must be submitted with legal documentation via the mail to the Commission on Dietetic Registration (CDR), attention Peggy Anderson, Rebecca Beavers or Elaine Butler.

-Candidates must use the Name/Address Change Form located on CDR's website (cdrnet.org).
-Documentation must include the original legal document, such as a marriage license, divorce decree, or court order showing the name change.
-A notarized copy of the original document will be accepted.
+For candidate identity protection, name changes must be submitted to CDR (attention Exam Department) by mail with appropriate legal documentation.
+Candidates must use the Name/Address Change Form for Registration Eligibility located on CDR's website (cdrnet.org/program-director/dietetics-program-students-andgraduates).
+This form must be sent with an original legal document (marriage license, divorce decree, or court order showing the name change) or a notarized copy of this document.
 Original documents will be returned upon request.
-Please be sure to identify that you are an exam candidate.
-Name changes can be sent to: Commission on Dietetic Registration, Attention: Exam Eligibility, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606.
-We are unable to accept faxed or scanned copies attached to emails.
-Should you have any questions regarding your name change, please do not hesitate to contact CDR.
+CDR is unable to accept faxed or emailed name changes.

-Only the candidate's legal name as it appears on an original (no photo copies), valid (unexpired) government issued ID that includes their name, photograph, and signature, should be used.
-Use of nicknames or abbreviations must be avoided.
-In this Handbook for Candidates, Admission to Examination (page 4), there are directions which state that the candidate's name in Pearson VUE's scheduling system profile must match the name on the government-issued photo identification card to gain access at the test centers.
+Only a candidate's legal name as it appears on an original (no photo copies), valid (unexpired) government issued

+ID that includes their name, photograph, and signature, should be used.
+Use of nicknames or abbreviations are not acceptable.
+A candidate's name in Pearson VUE's scheduling system profile must match the name on the government-issued photo identification card in order to be admitted to the examination at test centers (see Admission to Examination section on page 4).